Planting & Fertilising

 You can effectively replace gypsum, lime and dolomite, wetting agents and water-soluble trace elements.
 That’s five products in one.

-A: Most products advertised as Rock Mineral Fertiliser are predominantly made from Urea which, in high doses, can create a toxic zone in the soil for microbes.
+A: Most products advertised as Rock Mineral Fertiliser have Urea added which, in high doses, can create a toxic zone in the soil for microbes.
+They also incorporate nitrates and sulphates which are actually detrimental to long-term soil health.
 Other products can contain blood & bone or manures which may carry pathogens.

-Earthlife products do not contain urea, manures or blood & bone and are therefore contaminant free.
+Earthlife products do not contain urea, manures or blood & bone .
+Our base products are contaminant free.

 Earthlife products utilise unique technology allowing maximum microbe stability and availability to help improve soils and deliver available nutrients quicker and more efficiently compared to other rock mineral products.